 “We don’t know what causes autism, and there is nothing you can do to help it.
 Just keep doing all the therapies you already have and hope for the best, but you’re probably going to have to put him into a special home when he’s older since you will be too old and not able to handle him, and he’ll never talk or walk normally.”

-That was the prognosis and explanation of things Evan’s parents received from the doctor following their full day neuropsychiatric evaluation just after his 3rd birthday.
+That was the prognosis and explanation of autism that Evan’s parents received from the doctor following their full-day neuropsychiatric evaluation just after his 3rd birthday.
 No answers, no hope, and not a very helpful action plan.

 But Evan’s parents knew in their gut that what the doctor was telling them was not the whole story.
-They knew that there had to be more hope, answers, and help out there, outside of the traditional medical system that had failed them—and Evan—thus far.
+They knew that there had to be more hope, answers, and help out there for children with autism outside of the traditional medical system that had failed them—and Evan—thus far.

 - Having an immediate family member who’s autistic